Experts react: United States retaliates against Iran-backed forces in Iraq and Syria

 Atlantic Council experts weighed in on the Kata’ib Hezbollah attacks, US retaliation, and the escalating situation in the region.

-William S. Wechsler, director of the Rafik Hariri Center and Middle East Programs at the Atlantic Council:
+William F. Wechsler, director of the Rafik Hariri Center and Middle East Programs at the Atlantic Council:

 “Our deterrence against Iran has deteriorated significantly because the administration hasn’t clearly and convincingly established American redlines.
 Recognizing this, Iran has methodically and carefully worked its way up its military escalation ladder, trying to identify our precise redlines and tease out our resulting reactions in each case.
 When we suggest that such a redline would be the killing of people, they attack unmanned aircraft.
 When we suggest that a redline will be an attack on American assets, they attack our allies.
 When we suggest that a redline would be the death of an American service member, they kill a contractor.